Child Protection Policy

 5.2.
 Nipperbout acknowledges that abuse does occur in our society and is vigilant about identifying signs and reporting concerns.
 We are are committed to safeguarding the children placed within our care and also any child that our employees may come into contact with.

 5.4.
-In line with legislation and guidance, we will ensure that arrangements are in place to safeguard and promote the welfare of children by:
+In line with legislation and guidance, we will ensure that arrangements are in place to

-• Ensuring a safe environment, where children feel secure and are encouraged to talk and are listened to
+• Ensuring a safe environment, where children feel secure and are encouraged to talk and are listened to.

-• Providing children and carers with opportunities to discuss issues and report problems affecting their safety and welfare
+• Providing children and carers with opportunities to discuss issues and report problems affecting their safety and welfare.

-• Equipping staff to identify the signs of Physical, Emotional, Neglect and Sexual Abuse
+• Equipping staff to identify the signs of Physical, Emotional, Neglect and Sexual Abuse.

-• Identifying children who are particularly vulnerable
+• Identifying and supporting children who are particularly vulnerable.

 • Support children to recognise risks and to alert a safe adult.
-This is partly done by exploring safeguarding issues as part of the activities undertaken with children
+This is partly done by exploring safeguarding issues as part of the activities undertaken with children.

-• Having robust procedures in place for reporting safeguarding allegations against staff and recording both low level concerns and those that meet the threshold for referral to the LADO
+• Having robust procedures in place for reporting safeguarding allegations against staff and recording both low level concerns and those that meet the threshold for referral to the LADO.

 • Promoting partnership working with parents and other professionals

-• Making sure we listen to children's wishes whilst ensuring we always act in the best interests of the child
+• Making sure we listen to children's wishes whilst ensuring we always act in the best interests of the child.

 • Keeping robust and secure records to enable patterns of concern to be identified.

-• Identifying children and families where early help support may be of benefit and discussing this with parent/carers
+• Identifying children and families where early help support may be of benefit and discussing this with parent/carers.

 • Supporting children and families where a child has been abused or is at risk of abuse

-• Encouraging children to have a positive self image
+• Encouraging children to have a positive self-image.

-• Ensuring all Purple People adhere to our Code of Conduct and Nipperbout has a culture of respectful uncertainty / professional scepticism which encourages staff to challenge any behaviour or conduct they feel is inappropriate
+• Developing and maintaining a culture of respectful uncertainty and professional scepticism which encourages staff to challenge any behaviour or conduct they feel is inappropriate.

 • Ensuring an environment which is tolerant and accepting of different cultures, communities and beliefs.